-- AXA Mansard retains her customers as customers feel appreciated and respected; - The quality service delivery at AXA Mansard is maintained and standardized across board; - A reliable source of identifying improvement opportunities is presented to management; and - A reliable source of data on customers' complaints and expectations is collated.
+- AXA Mansard retains her customers as customers feel appreciated and respected, - The quality service delivery at AXA Mansard is maintained and standardized across board, - A reliable source of identifying improvement opportunities is presented to management, - A reliable source of data on customers' complaints and expectations is collated.

-The feedback received is circulated to management staff through the company's internal information channel for the general information of all staff.

-Incidence of complaint not resolved within stipulated turnaround time, was largely due to dependency on third party assistance in resolutions.
-However, all complaints are usually resolved within 24 hours.
+The feedbacks are circulated to management staff through the company's internal information channel for the general information of all staff.
+Incidence of complaint not resolved within stipulated turnaround time, was largely due to dependency on third party assistance in resolutions, however all complaints are usually resolved within 24hrs.
 If the issue exceeds our stated turnaround time, it is mandatory that complaints are closed with our customers consent at an agreed upon time.